top of page

 Here are some practical tips I share with my clients.
 I hope they will help you too:

-• Get Started Choice: Remember, any dietary choice you make is not set in stone.
+• Get Started Choice: Any dietary change you make is not set in stone.
 It's merely a starting point.
-You can experiment with a particular eating style for a few days or weeks and change it if it doesn't suit you.
+Feel free to experiment and adjust.

 • Trust Your Instincts: Your journey is unique.
 While it's great to draw inspiration from others, remember that you are the CEO of your own life.
+It doesn’t mean this will work for you or is necessarily what you should do.
 Listen to your body and trust your instincts about what works best for you.

 • Start Small: When making changes, I recommend aiming for small, achievable goals to avoid feeling overwhelmed.
 As these habits become ingrained, you can gradually introduce more adjustments.

-• Perfection is a Myth: Striving for dietary perfection only adds unnecessary pressure.
-Instead, focus on making your food choices more nourishing rather than the concept of "healthy."
-Check out some of my suggestions here.
+• Perfection is a Myth: Striving for dietary perfection only adds unnecessary pressure and anxiety and its not real life!
+Instead, focus on making food choices more nourishing rather than the concept of “perfect” or "healthy."
+Check out some of my practical suggestions here.

 • Prioritise the Positive: Concentrate on incorporating foods you should eat more regularly into your diet.
 By emphasising these choices, less healthful options will naturally find their place as occasional treats.